HSBC

 Warning

-The world of scamming is changing at a rapid rate and even more so as technology opens more doors for techniques and avenues for opportunity.
-I was asked to work on HSBCs future of fraud warning.
+The world of fraud is changing at a rapid rate and even more so as technology opens more doors for new scamming methods.
+I was asked to work on HSBCs present and future of fraud warning.

-I consider this my most serious work and the most important project to date.
+I consider this my most important project to date.

 Protecting the most vulnerable